Pangauwin/Pruneau-Engine-dev/README.md

 #### WARNING #1 : This projects only builds on Linux.
 #### WARNING #2 : This is NOT a stable version, the project is still in development, expect crashes/non working features
-#### WARNING #3 : This project only works with Visual Studio 2026 and MSVC, don't expect it to work on other compilers
+#### WARNING #3 : This project only works with clang, I don't ensure it to work with other compilers

 1. Clone the repository:
     ```bash